Computing Large Deviations of First-Passage-Time Statistics in Open Quantum Systems: Two Methods: First passage time statistics in Hilbert space

 \section{First passage time statistics in Hilbert space}

 The FPT statistics focuses on the probability distribution $F(T|n)$.
 This distribution characterizes the probability that the counting variable in Eq.~(\ref{countingquantity}) first reaches a given threshold value $n$ at time $T$~\cite{Budini2014,Saito2016,Garrahan2017,Gingrich2017,Ptaszy2018,Rudge2019}.
 Let us define a functional $F[\phi,T|\varphi,n]$, which represents the joint FPT probability distribution.
-Specifically, given that the quantum system starts with the wave function $\varphi$ at time $0$, this functional describes the probability that the counting variable first reaches the value $n$ at time $T$ and the system's instantaneous wave function is $\phi$ simultaneously.
+Specifically, given that the quantum system starts with the wave function $\varphi$ at time $0$, this functional describes the probability that the counting variable first reaches the value $n$ at time $T$ and the instantaneous wave function of the system is $\phi$ simultaneously.
 Clearly,

 In classical Markov processes, Saito and Dhar derived a probability relationship between the joint FPT probability distribution and the joint transition probability function~\cite{Saito2016}.
 Because the piecewise deterministic process of the wave function is essentially Markovian, this relationship also holds in the Hilbert space, with only a minor adjustment in notations.
-We express it in the frequency domain as
+We express it in the frequency domain as follows：

-Here, $\hat T[\psi,n|\varphi,\nu]$ is the Laplace transform of the joint transition probability functional $T[\psi,n|\varphi,t]$.
+where $\hat T[\psi,n|\varphi,\nu]$ represents the Laplace transform of the joint transition probability functional $T[\psi,n|\varphi,t]$.
 Because we are interested in FPT statistics, it is more advantageous to solve for $\hat F$ in terms of $\hat T$ using Eq.~(\ref{functionalSatioDharequation}).
-To this end, we assume the existence of an inverse functional ${\hat T}^{-1}$ that satisfies
+We assume the existence of an inverse functional ${\hat T}^{-1}$ that satisfies

 By performing a joint Laplace transform of the time $T$ and $z$-transform of the counting variable $n$ on both sides of Eq.~(\ref{FPTdistribution}), using Eq.~(\ref{inversT}) to solve for $\hat F$ in Eq.~(\ref{functionalSatioDharequation}), and substituting the solution, we establish a connection between the FPT statistics and the stochastic dynamics of the piecewise deterministic process in the Hilbert space: